juanvivas16/ft-arch-proposal/task2/README.md

    - Purpose: Creates a VPC, along with public and private subnets, routing tables, an Internet Gateway, and a NAT Gateway.
    - [Module](tf-modules/vpc-network/README.md)

 ### 2. EC2 Auto Scaling Group (ASG) Module
    - Purpose: Launches an EC2 Auto Scaling Group that scales based on CPU utilization.
 The instances are placed in the public subnets and serve traffic via an ALB.
+   - **Important**: We configured a small [script](tf-code/stg/files/ec2_user_data.sh) in the user_data so that the instances would launch an Nginx server, allowing us to evaluate load balancing through the hostname and expose the /health endpoint to use in the target group health checks.
    - [Module](tf-modules/ec2/README.md)

 ### 3. Application Load Balancer (ALB) Module